Linux User Activity Monitoring

-As a Linux session auditing software, Ekran provides a specific type of report containing all commands executed on Linux servers with timestamps and user names to track user activity within Linux sessions.
-General reports on all user sessions initiated on target endpoints show access details, all user activities, activity outside working hours, and other details.
+As Linux session auditing software, Ekran provides a specific type of report containing all commands executed on Linux servers with timestamps and user names to track user activity within Linux sessions.
+General reports on all user sessions initiated on target endpoints show access details, all user activities, activity outside of working hours, and other details.

-As a universal tool for Linux, UNIX, and Windows-based endpoints, Ekran System can help you control and audit linux sessions at each node in your infrastructure, in both virtual and hybrid environments.
+As a universal tool for Linux, UNIX, and Windows-based endpoints, Ekran System can help you control and audit Linux sessions at each node in your infrastructure, in both virtual and hybrid environments.